JeromyCole/pong2.0/README.md

 -Reset ball speed to starting speed after each round

-X-Flash screen with player's color when scored
+-Flash screen with player's color when scored

-X-Stop paddles from going off the screen
+-Stop paddles from going off the screen

 -Fixed paddle collisions where ball collides with paddle incorrectly